kaihendry/greptweet/README.md

 # <http://greptweet.com>

 * Authentication free, using <http://dev.twitter.com/doc/get/statuses/user_timeline>
-* Aim to [suckless](http://suckless.org) by keeping lines of code low
+* Aim to [suck less](http://suckless.org) by keeping lines of code low
 * Encourage folks to use `fetch-tweets.sh` themselves and get into shell ;)
 * Dependencies: curl, libhtml-parser-perl (to decode HTML entities), xmlstarlet, coreutils, PHP
-* Look and feel mostly by <http://twitter.github.com/bootstrap/>
+* Look and feel mostly by <http://twitter.github.com/bootstrap>
 * **Please** review and comment on the code!

 # Known limitations